SumoLogic/sumologic-documentation/docs/integrations/web-servers/varnish.md

      * **Description.** (Optional)
      * **File Path (Required).** Enter the path to your error.log or access.log.
 The files are typically located in **/var/log/varnish/varnishncsa.log**.
      * **Source Host.** Sumo Logic uses the hostname assigned by the OS unless you enter a different host name
      * **Source Category.** Enter any string to tag the output collected from this Source, such as **Varnish/Logs**.
 (The Source Category metadata field is a fundamental building block to organize and label Sources.
-For details see[ Best Practices](/docs/send-data/best-practices.md).)
+For details, see[ Best Practices](/docs/send-data/best-practices.md).)
      * **Fields.** Set the following fields:
        * `component = cache`
        * `cache_system = varnish`